Numbers generate contributions that support scholarships for workshops.

 The consequence of DRNI over a long period is obvious.
 Multiple firings substantially accelerate and consolidate learning.
 In addition, DRNI activates long-term potentiation, which increases the strength of the nerve impulses along the connecting pathways, generating more energy.
 Deliberate, repetitive, neural information generates higher levels of BDNF(brain-derived neurotrophic factors) proteins associated with improved cognitive functioning, mental health, and memory.

-We know how challenging it is to change, to remove ourselves from hostile environments, to break habits that interfere with our optimum functioning.
+We know how challenging it is to change, to remove ourselves from hostile environments, and to break habits that interfere with our optimum functioning.
 We’re physiologically hard-wired to resist anything that jeopardizes our status quo.
 Our brain’s inertia senses and repels changes, and our basal ganglia resist any modification in behavior patterns.
-DRNI empowers us to assume accountability for our emotional wellbeing and quality of life by proactively controlling the input of information.
+DRNI empowers us to assume accountability for our emotional well-being and quality of life by proactively controlling the input of information.

 Neural restructuring doesn’t happen overnight.
 Meeting personal goals and objectives takes persistence, perseverance, and patience.
 Recovery-remission from a mental dysfunction is a year or more in recovery utilizing appropriate tools and techniques.
 Substance abuse programs recommend nurturing a plant or tropical fish during the first year before contemplating a personal relationship.
 The successful pursuit of any ambition varies by individual and is subject to multiple factors.
 However, once we begin the process of DRNI, progress is exponential.
 Our brain reciprocates our efforts in abundance because every viable input of information engages millions of neurons with their own energy transmission.